 I am sitting here in my law office in Hollywood, near Miami, Fort Lauderdale and Aventura and the rain is pouring down.
 I figure with all the rain we are getting today it is probably a good day to make a visual inspection of my own home for signs of water intrusion.
-As a homeowner of a single family home I am the one ultimately responsible if water comes in through the roof or a crack in the foundation.
+As a homeowner of a single-family home, I am the one ultimately responsible if water comes in through the roof or a crack in the foundation.
 Therefore it is important that I address my responsibilities.
 Unfortunately for many Florida condominium owners, Association Board Members and Property Management Companies charged with similar responsibilities are not as diligent.

 As a Trial Attorney that helps individual condo owners, I get calls every day about various condo associations that have not maintained the common roof, walls, slab, or plumbing.
-In many of these cases the Condo Board or Property Management try to blame the problem on someone or something else or they simply try to ignore it altogether.
+In many of these cases, the Condo Board or Property Management tries to blame the problem on someone or something else or they simply try to ignore it altogether.
 In other cases they hire inexperienced, untrained workers to perform roof repairs and other work that should have been done by properly licensed and highly qualified experts in their field.
-In almost all of the cases the individual condo owner has seen their condo unit severely damaged due to water intrusion resulting from the Condo Association’s failure to maintain the common elements.
-In some of the more serious cases the condo units have become uninhabitable due to the presence of toxic mold.
+In almost all of the cases, the individual condo owner has seen their condo unit severely damaged due to water intrusion resulting from the Condo Association’s failure to maintain the common elements.
+In some of the more serious cases, the condo units have become uninhabitable due to the presence of toxic mold.

-According to the Florida Department of Health an increase in the levels of mold in the home can significantly increase the risk of potential health problems.
+According to the Florida Department of Health, an increase in the levels of mold in the home can significantly increase the risk of potential health problems.
 The Florida Department of Health has come up with a guide for individuals to use in conducting their own inspection of their home:

 - Look for visible mold growth (it may look cottony, velvety, rough, or leathery and have different colors like white, gray, brown, black, yellow, or green).
 Mold often appears as a staining or fuzzy growth on furniture or building materials (walls, ceilings, or anything made of wood or paper).
 Look for signs of moisture or water damage (water leaks, standing water, water stains, condensation, etc.).